Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/chat-faq.md

 Welcome!
 Read on to get answers to your questions about the private chat.

-### Discussions vs Private Chat
+### Discussions vs private chat

 In Slingshot, communication happens in discussions and private chats.
-To participate and start discussions and private chats you need to know more about [writing, reading and managing messages](communication.html#write-read-manage-messages).

 Each workspace has its own *Discussions* tab.
 To learn more about discussions, read [Starting with Discussions](discussions-starting.md).

 Unlike discussions, the private chat is workspace independent.
 This means you can chat with any user from any workspace.
 You can chat with users who are part of your Organization and users who are not.
 Learn below how to [chat with personal account users](#chat-personal-account-users).
 And, unlike discussions, your chats are *private* and can be accessed only by you and the users you are chatting with.

-### How Can I Access My Chat?
+### How can i access my chat?

 In the top bar, right next to your profile picture, you will see the **chat message icon**.
 Click/tap the icon to open the chat screen.